 - We can play inside or we can play outside.
 (Two different places to play.)

-These words are like little bridges for your ideas, helping them flow together smoothly.
-For more everyday phrases, explore common English phrases and expressions for everyday life.
+Small bridge words make ideas flow together.
+For everyday phrases, explore common English phrases and expressions for everyday life.

 💡 Key Idea